 Mandatory Medical Health Insurance Requirements

 - Policy minimum of $50,000 per accident or sickness for F-1 and F-2 (issued I-20 forms) or $100,000 minimum aggregate.
-Policy minimum of $50,000 per accident or sickness for J-1 and J-2 visa (issued DS-2019 forms) holders (required by Department of State regulations)
+Policy minimum of $100,000 per accident or sickness for J-1 and J-2 visa (issued DS-2019 forms) holders (required by Department of State regulations)

-- Maximum deductible amount of $500 (for multiple party plans: $500 per person per accident per illness), not to exceed $1,000 per policy for multiple-party plans.
+- Maximum deductible amount of $500 per accident per illness (for multiple party plans: $500 per person per accident per illness), not to exceed $1,000 per policy for multiple-party plans.

-- A U.S. representative physically located and operating in the U.S. with a U.S. telephone number/contact who acts on behalf of insurance company/insurance plans: (benefit verification and processing ability)
+- A U.S. representative physically located and operating in the U.S. with a U.S. telephone number/contact who acts on behalf of insurance company/insurance plans: (benefit verification and processing ability).

-- For J-1 and J-2 visa (issued DS-2019 forms) holders (required by the United States):
+- For J-1 and J-2 visa (issued DS-2019 forms) holders (required by the United States)

-- Underwritten by an insurance corporation having an A.M. best rating of “A-” or above, an Insurance Solvency International Ltd. (ISI) rating of “A-” or above, a Standard & Poor’s Claims-Paying Ability rating of “A-” or above, a Weiss Research, Inc. rating of “B+” or above; or
+- Underwritten by an insurance corporation having an A.M. best rating of “A-” or above, an Insurance Solvency International Ltd. (ISI) rating of “A-” or above, a Standard & Poor’s Claims-Paying Ability rating of “A-” or above, a Weiss Research, Inc. rating of “B+” or above; .or

 - Backed by the full faith and credit of the government of the exchange visitor’s home country

 - Co-insurance provisions will be permitted requiring exchange visitor to pay up to